slevithan/oniguruma-parser/README.md

 This library intentionally doesn't reproduce bugs, and it currently throws errors for several edge cases that trigger Oniguruma bugs and undefined behavior.

 <details>
-  <summary>Nested absent functions</summary>
+  <summary>Nested absence functions</summary>

-Although nested absent functions like `(?~(?~…))` don't throw an error in Oniguruma, they produce self-described "strange" results, and Oniguruma's docs state that "nested absent functions are not supported and the behavior is undefined".
+Although nested absence functions like `(?~(?~…))` don't throw an error in Oniguruma, they produce self-described "strange" results, and Oniguruma's docs state that "nested absent functions are not supported and the behavior is undefined".

-In this library, nested absent functions throw an error.
-In future versions, parsing of nested absent functions will follow Oniguruma and no longer error.
+In this library, nested absence functions throw an error.
+In future versions, parsing of nested absence functions will follow Oniguruma and no longer error.
 </details>

 <details>